IDEAS: Graduate Courses & Seminars

 Cost: $325 IDEAS members /$390 non-members

-Graduate Credit: Participants may choose to apply for 1 graduate credit for an additional fee of $75, payable to Framingham State University.
+Graduate Credit: Participants may choose to apply for 1 graduate credit for an additional fee of $75, payable to Bridgewater State University.

 Registration: To register, please complete and submit this registration form .
 Please ensure that you have approval from your district before registering.
 Please email any questions to Dana Mullaley – dmullaley@massupt.org.